Mickey Kuhn: Post-acting career

 After finishing his Navy service, Kuhn attempted to return to acting, briefly appearing in the TV anthology Alfred Hitchcock Presents, but was only offered television roles which he found unappealing.
 He left the film business in 1956 to attend college, and worked for American Airlines from 1965 to 1995 and the Boston airport in administrative positions until his retirement.
 He regularly visited film festivals dealing with his films.

 Kuhn was married five times.
 His first marriage, to Jean Marie Hannick, lasted from 1956 until 1962; they had two children, including son Theodore Matthew Michael III.
 He was later married to Shannon Farnon, Rosa Negrete, and Yolanda Borbon, all of which ended in divorce.
 His last wife, an American Airlines co-worker named Barbara Traci, was married to him from 1985 until his death.

 Death

 Kuhn had been living in Naples, Florida, and volunteered four hours per week at a local hospital.
-He died at a hospice facility in Naples on November 20, 2022, aged 90.
+He died at a hospice facility in Naples on November 20, 2022, at the age of 90.